| |

 installed around Parkside Plantings Bed 1 in Fall 2009 using

-reclaimed block from other areas of the Park.
 Plan: Work with Friends of Schuylkill River Park

 and Fairmount Park to evaluate possible replacements.
+Tentatively, a

-Cherry Trees / Interior Bed Re-Planting Noted in 2008 and earlier was substantial bark peeling from
+Noted in 2008 and earlier was substantial bark peeling from

 numerous Cherry Trees, rotting of numerous limbs, and the death of two